Constraining the rotating Simpson-Visser spacetime from the observed quasi-periodic oscillations in black holes: Epicyclic frequencies of test particles orbiting the Simpson-Visser black hole

 In the first approximation, these two oscillations are considered decoupled.
 From \ref{17}, we get:

 By setting the coefficients of \( \delta r^2 \) and \( \delta \theta^2 \) to zero, we find the radial and vertical epicyclic frequencies as:

-The factor $\frac{c^6}{G^2M^2}$ has been used for matching the dimension of frequency squared.
-In figure \ref{fr} and \ref{ftheta}, we have shown the variation of radial and vertical epicyclic frequencies with radius for a black hole with 10 solar mass for different choices of regularisation length scale $l$ and spin $a$.
+The factor $\frac{c^6}{G^2M^2}$ has been used for matching the dimension of frequency squared. {\bf In \ref{fr} and \ref{ftheta}, we have respectively shown the variation of radial and vertical epicyclic frequencies with radius for a black hole of 10 solar mass for different choices of regularisation length scale $l$ and spin $a$.
 The radial epicyclic frequency $f_r$ attains a maxima and then falls to zero at the $r_{\rm ms}$ as one approaches the BH.
-For a given $l$, $f_r$ increases with $a$ and decreases marginally with an increase in $l$.
-The vertical epicyclic frequency also increases as one goes inward, decreases with an increase in spin but does not change much with $l$ for a fixed spin.
+For a given $l$, $f_r$ increases with $a$, but decreases marginally with an increase in $l$ when $a$ is fixed.
+The vertical epicyclic frequency also increases as one goes inward, decreases with an increase in spin, but does not change much with $l$ for a fixed spin. }

 We now review the main theoretical models proposed to explain high-frequency QPOs (HFQPOs) observed in black hole and neutron star systems.
 These HFQPOs typically appear in pairs with a characteristic 3:2 frequency ratio.
 As listed in \ref{t2}, the model-dependent QPO frequencies are expressed as linear combinations of the fundamental orbital frequencies $f_\phi$, $f_r$, $f_\theta$.
 Broadly, the models fall into two categories: kinematic models and resonance models, both assuming that HFQPOs originate at the same circular radius $r_{em}$ \cite{stuchlik2016models,Yagi:2016jml,Kotrlova:2020pqy}.
 In addition, diskoseismic models suggest QPOs arise from oscillation modes at different disk radii; however, they generally fail to reproduce the 3:2 ratio in simulations \cite{Tsang:2008fz,Fu:2008iw,Fu:2010tf} and are therefore not considered further here.
 Notably, the Relativistic Precession Model (RPM) stands out, as it provides a unified framework for explaining both HFQPOs and low-frequency QPOs (LFQPOs).